What can you see in 14 days in Australia? We’ve put together a 2 week Australia itinerary for you so you don’t have to wonder anymore.

 Another fantastic day trip is to visit Phillip Island, which lies about 90 minutes south of the city.
 Hosting several bird sanctuaries, a wildlife park, and the largest fur seal colony in Australia, Phillip Island is a wonderful way to see a good portion of Australia’s unique wildlife.
 The big attraction, however, is seeing the Fairy Penguins.
 Being only about 13 inches tall, these adorable little guys are the smallest of the penguin family.

-About an hour’s flight from Melbourne – you can also take the ferry – is the island of Tasmania, which is so much more than the home to the Tasmanian Devil.
+Next on your 2 week trip to Australia is Tasmania, about an hour’s flight from Melbourne.
+The island of Tasmania is so much more than the home to the Tasmanian Devil.
 It features breathtaking scenery, fascinating history, world-class museums, and amazing restaurants.
 The capital city of Hobart will delight you with its combination of cosmopolitan vibe and small town hospitality.

 About an hour from Hobart is Port Arthur, which from 1833 to 1853 served as a penal colony for the hardest criminals.
 In order to maintain its history, Port Arthur has preserved parts of the colony along with a museum where you can learn about the convicts’ lives and visit the prison.